Why Every NH Tenant Needs Renters Insurance

 How much does a NH Renters Policy cost?

-You could also be entitled to a discount if you have your auto and apartment insurance with the same insurance company, are a non-smoker, and/or pay your premium in full.
+You could also be entitled to a discount if you have auto and apartment insurance with the same insurance company, are a non-smoker, and/or pay your premium in full.
 Be sure to ask your local insurance agent about these valuable credits.

 How much coverage do I need?